mskl/docker-deep-learning/README.md

 ```

 ## Usage
-Once the setup is done, you can use the following commands to interactively interact with the running docker images:
+Once the setup is done, you can use the following commands to interactively interact with the running docker images.
+Makefile contains paths to GPU image which requires nvidia driver to be installed.
+In case of running on device without nvidia driver, you can interact with docker by simply using `docker-compose up` and so on.
+The GPU commands are:

 - `make build` to build a docker image
 - `make run` to build, run and follow logs of an image
 - `make stop` to stop a running image